grbeno/grbeno/README.md

 🔭 I am a web application developer specialized in the Django framework and Python, but I have experience also in JavaScript and React.
-🌱 Beyond this, I am open to learning new web technologies and facing other challenges.
+🌱 Beyond this, I am open to learning new web technologies and ready to face the challenges.

 <!--
 **grbeno/grbeno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.